 first or nothing else would make sense.
 So my order of priorities are, a garden that is sustainable, works for you and is good for wildlife and then organic.

-More and more people are interested in environmentally friendly garden landscaping.
-This article explains the basics.
+More and more people are interested in having there garden landscaped in an environmentally friendly way.

 Be neither an Eco warrior or an Eco worrier.